 I’ll be comparing these tools when it comes to funnel building, membership building, email marketing and many more.

 - Both these platforms allow you to build sales funnels.
 In Kartra, the funnels are called “Campaigns”.
 In Kajabi they’re called “Pipelines”.
-As per my experience, in Kartra funnel building process appears more streamlined.

 - You have access to good drag and drop page builders with both Kartra and Kajabi.
 The page building experience is WYSIWYG and pretty smooth.